vandercijr/webworkers/README.md

 # webworkers

-A simple (and rough)  example how to work with webworkers
+A simple (and rough / smell) example how to work with webworkers (vanilla js)

+npx serve

+runs the server